howtonotwin/MCForgeDocumentation/docs/items/overrides.md

 Item Property Overrides
 =======================

-Items do not have something analogous to blockstate JSONs, where you can define models in `models/block/` and then stitch them into one big model in a blockstate JSON under `blockstates/` depending on variants.
-Instead, you must assign an item a single model defined under `models/item/`.
-Then, the item will expose certain properties from the code.
-These properties are defined as a name string and a function that maps `ItemStack`s to arbitrary float values.
-The model JSON defines the default model for the item, and has an extra `"overrides"` tag, which is a list of predicates and a model to use if the predicate is true.
-The format can be seen on the [wiki][].
+When you have an item for which you want to use different models depending on its state, you have two options: use a blockstate JSON, or use item properties.
+When you use a blockstate JSON for an item, you can directly bind certain metadatas to certain variants, and with an `ItemMeshDefinition` you can use arbitrary code to map `ItemStack`s to variants.
+However, the ability to use blockstates for items is a Forge addition, and vanilla uses item property overrides.
+An item property assigns a certain `float` value to every ItemStack it is registered for, and vanilla item model definitions can use these values to define "overrides", where an item defaults to a certain model, but if an override matches, it overrides the model and uses another.
+The format of item models, including overrides, can be found on the [wiki][].

 Adding Properties to Items
 --------------------------